schlatterbeck/pymininec/README.rst

 The Mininec code uses the implementation of an `elliptic integral`_ when computing the impedance matrix and in several other places.
 The integral uses a set of E-vector coefficients that are cited differently in different places.
-In the latest version of the open source Basic code these parameters are in lines 1510 |__| 1512.
+In the version 9 of the open source Basic code these parameters are in lines 1510 |__| 1512.
 They are also reprinted in the publication [2]_ about that version of Mininec which has a listing of the Basic source code (slightly different from the